dropdog/docs/docs/scripts.md

 ## Custom development scripts
 ------------------------------

+### Create a dev project folder from Drupal.org core and Github distro.

 ### Build the Distribution from Profile on Github

 ### Rebuild the Distribution from Profile on Github